input-output-hk/cardano-sl/docs/us.md

 Then the first stakeholder issues a block as leader of some slot:
 * `BlockVersion` of this block is set to `0.2.0`
-* block created by rules for last adopted version, i.e. `0.1.0`.
+* block created by rules for last adopted block version, i.e. `0.1.0`.
-Update software considers last adopted version and creates block using old logic if this one is `0.1.0` and using new logic if this one is `0.2.0`.
+Update software considers last adopted block version and creates block using old logic if this one is `0.1.0` and using new logic if this one is `0.2.0`.
 So the block is issued without new attribute.
-Stakeholders with old software expects that all attributes are known because last adopted version equals `lastKnownBlockVersion` for its softwares.
+Stakeholders with old software expects that all attributes are known because last adopted block version equals `lastKnownBlockVersion` for its softwares.

 Then the 3rd epoch starts and the threshold (which is regulated by `SoftforkRule`) for adopting new block version is dumped to `0.6`.